Mahmud-Kandawala/Polygon-Area-Calculator/README.md

 ## Square class
 The Square class should be a subclass of Rectangle.
 When a Square object is created, a single side length is passed in.
 The `__init__` method should store the side length in both the `width` and `height` attributes from the Rectangle class.

+The Square class should be able to access the Rectangle class methods but should also contain a `set_side` method.
+If an instance of a Square is represented as a string, it should look like: `Square(side=9)`

+Additionally, the `set_width` and `set_height` methods on the Square class should set both the width and height.

+## Usage example